Tundra-Editor/Tundra-Docs/docs/setup/beta-setup.md

 # Beta Prerequisites

-## Creating a GitLab account
+## Creating a GitHub account

-If you don't have a GitLab account, you can create one [here](https://gitlab.com/users/sign_up).
+If you don't have a GitHub account, you can create one [here](https://github.com/join).

 ## Installing Git